-- i. identify, describe and define a variety of critical approaches from the beginning of 20th century to the present times. - ii. study critical responses to literature grounded in those approaches. - iii learn about the major theorists and thinkers of literary theory and criticism.
+Course Title: Introduction to Literary Criticism and Theory Course Code: ENG363D Total Lectures: 75 i. identify, describe and define a variety of critical approaches from the beginning of 20th century to the present times.

+ii. study critical responses to literature grounded in those approaches.

+iii learn about the major theorists and thinkers of literary theory and criticism.